Frances has many years' experience writing about exhibitions in art galleries and museums.

-Balenciaga: Shaping Fashion, an exhibition at London's V&A Museum, celebrates the work of Cristobel Balenciaga.
-The exhibition looks especially at the designer's output from the 1950s and '60s, which many design historians regard as being his most creative and exciting period.
+Balenciaga: Shaping Fashion, an exhibition at London's V&A Museum, celebrated the work of Cristobel Balenciaga.
+The exhibition focused on the designer's output from the 1950s and '60s, which many design historians regard as being his most creative and exciting period.

-Sponsored by American Express, the exhibition is curated by Cassie Davies-Strodder, curator of 20th and 21st century fashion collections at the V&A. The display marks the 80th anniversary of the opening of Balenciaga's fashion house in Paris and the centenary of the opening of his first fashion house in San Sebastian.
+Sponsored by American Express, the exhibition was curated by Cassie Davies-Strodder, curator of 20th and 21st-century fashion collections at the V&A. The display marked the 80th anniversary of the opening of Balenciaga's fashion house in Paris and the centenary of the opening of his first fashion house in San Sebastian.

-The exhibition features more than 120 items, many shown side-by-side with x-rays revealing hitherto unseen design secrets.
-The show also features garments by designers who worked with Balenciaga as well as items designed by modern-day designers who look to him for their inspiration.
-The display is enhanced by animated patterns and short films showing design processes uncovering the hidden details that make this designer's work so extraordinary.
+The exhibition featured more than 120 items, many shown side-by-side with x-rays revealing hitherto unseen design secrets.
+The show also featured garments by designers who worked with Balenciaga as well as items designed by modern-day designers who look to him for their inspiration.
+The display was enhanced by animated patterns and short films showing design processes uncovering the hidden details that make this designer's work so extraordinary.

 Speaking recently, Cassie Davies-Strodder described Cristobal Balenciaga as “one of the most influential fashion designers of the 20th century.”
 Highly respected by contemporaries such as Coco Chanel and Hubert de Givenchy, he was renowned for his adventurous use of fabric and innovative cutting.
 Known as “the master” of haute couture, he set the tone for late 20th-century fashion.
 He introduced the tunic, the sack, the 'baby doll', and the shift dress, all styles that remain popular in various forms today.

 Ten years later, in 1917, he opened his first fashion house there.
-His training gave him a very special advantage over most other couturiers: He was skilled in every stage of the making process, from designing and cutting to tailoring and dressmaking.
+His training gave him a very special advantage over most other couturiers: He was skilled in every stage of production, from designing and cutting to tailoring and dressmaking.
 His early creations were inspired by French designers including Coco Chanel and Madeleine Vionnet, both of whom were close friends.